escapace/manage/README.md

 scripts vendor manage
 ```

-Note that these paths are customizable from the `.manage.yml` file.
+Note that these paths are customizable in the `.manage.yml` file.

 ### Commands and Modules

 Commands are scripts local to the project (much like npm scripts).
 Modules are reusable bash functions that can be imported from commands
 in local and remote projects.
 There are differences between commands
 and modules.

 #### Commands